foundry-rs/book/src/reference/anvil/README.md

 The `anvil_*` namespace is an alias for `hardhat`.
 For more info, refer to the [Hardhat documentation](https://hardhat.org/hardhat-network/reference#hardhat-network-methods).

 `anvil_impersonateAccount`
-Send transactions impersonating specific account and contract addresses
+Send transactions impersonating an externally owned account or contract.
+While impersonating a contract, the contract functions can not be called. `anvil_stopImpersonatingAccount` must be used if the contract's functions are to be called again.
+See also [EIP-3607](https://eips.ethereum.org/EIPS/eip-3607).

 `anvil_stopImpersonatingAccount`
-Stops impersonating an account if previously set with `anvil_impersonateAccount`
+Stops impersonating an account or contract if previously set with `anvil_impersonateAccount`

 `anvil_getAutomine`
-Returns true if automatic mining is enabled, and false
+Returns true if automatic mining is enabled, and false if it is not

 `anvil_mine`
 Mines a series of blocks